 Vital signs are reviewed, noting abnormalities in temperature and respiratory rate.
 In ill-appearing children, BP should also be measured.
 Temperature should be measured rectally in infants for accuracy.
 Any child with cough, tachypnea, or labored breathing requires pulse oximetry.

 The child's overall appearance and response to the examination are important.
 A febrile child who is overly compliant or listless is of more concern than one who is uncooperative.
 However, an irritable infant or child who is inconsolable is also of concern.
 The febrile child who looks quite ill, especially when the temperature has come down, is of great concern and requires in-depth evaluation and continued observation.
 However, children who appear more comfortable after antipyretic therapy do not always have a benign disorder.

-The remainder of the physical examination seeks signs of causative disorders (see see Examination of the Febrile Child).
+The remainder of the physical examination seeks signs of causative disorders (see Table 7: Examination of the Febrile Child).

 |PrintOpen table in new window

 Although serious illness does not always cause high fever and many high fevers result from self-limited viral infections, a temperature of ≥ 39° C in children < 2 yr indicates higher risk of occult bacteremia.

 Other vital signs also are significant.
 Hypotension should raise concern about hypovolemia, sepsis, or myocardial dysfunction.
 Tachycardia in the absence of hypotension may be caused by fever (10 to 20 beats/min increase for each degree above normal) or hypovolemia.
 An increased respiratory rate may be a response to fever, indicate a pulmonary source of the illness, or be respiratory compensation for metabolic acidosis.